 He wasn't afraid: he grabbed a chainsaw as if it was a sword, and first he cut down the fruit trees in the orchard, then he chopped up the big old wooden tanks in the cellar into firewood.
 In this way, he made room for his first brand-new barrique.

 His father Giovanni didn't understand him.
 His son's radical decisions were too far from his way of thinking.
 Being from an older generation and poorer times, he was not able to accept what he thought was an offense against common sense and tradition, and because of their different opinions, Giovanni and Elio’s relationship fell into silence.
 He died in 1985 and tragically disinherited Elio.

 Elio continued to work while he bought back the winery and vineyards from his siblings.

 Elio stood firm then and still does today.
-Stubbornly he decided to change direction and give a different interpretation to the family's wine, favouring elegance, finesse, and balance, following a strict regime in the vineyards, adopting new vinification and aging techniques in the cellar.
+His decisions marked a radical change of direction and give a different interpretation to the family's wine, favouring elegance, finesse, and balance, following a strict regime in the vineyards, and adopting new vinification and aging techniques in the cellar.

 The farm is still family-managed today.
 In 2003, Silvia – Elio’s oldest daughter – began working beside him, while Elena, his younger daughter, moved to Germany, where she runs a wine importing company.

 Up to today we farm about 10 hectares with an average production of 70,000 bottles.